Clovis I

 Clovis succeeded his father, Childeric I, as a king of the Salian Franks in 481, and eventually came to rule an area extending from what is now the southern Netherlands to northern France, corresponding in Roman terms to Gallia Belgica (northern Gaul).
-At the Battle of Soissons (486), he established his military dominance of the rump state of the fragmenting Western Roman Empire, which was then under the command of Syagrius.
+At the Battle of Soissons (486), he established control over a rump state of the fragmenting Western Roman Empire, which was under the command of Syagrius.
 By the time of his death in 511, Clovis had conquered several smaller Frankish kingdoms in the northeast of Gaul, stretching into what is now Germany.
 Clovis also conquered the Alemanni in eastern Gaul and the Visigothic kingdom of Aquitania in the southwest.
-These campaigns added significantly to Clovis's domains and established his dynasty as a major political and military presence in western Europe.
+These campaigns added significantly to his Frankish domains and established his dynasty as a major political and military presence in western Europe.

-Clovis is also significant because of his baptism between 498–506, largely at the behest of his wife, Clotilde, who would later be venerated as a saint for this act, celebrated today in both the Catholic Church and Eastern Orthodox Church.
-The adoption by Clovis of Catholicism (as opposed to the Arianism of most other Germanic tribes) led to widespread conversion among the Franks, and eventually to religious unification across what is now modern-day France, the Low Countries and Germany.
+Clovis is also significant because of his baptism between 498 and 506, largely at the behest of his wife, Clotilde, who would later be venerated as a saint for this act, celebrated today in both the Catholic Church and Eastern Orthodox Church.
+The adoption of Catholicism (as opposed to the Arianism of most other Germanic tribes) by Clovis led to widespread conversions among the Franks, and eventually to religious unification across what is now modern-day France, the Low Countries and Germany.
 The alliance between the Franks and Catholicism eventually led to Charlemagne's crowning by the Pope as emperor in 800, and to the subsequent birth of the early Holy Roman Empire in the middle of the 10th century.